jadedragon-mrm/solc-rust/solidity/docs/types/reference-types.rst

 the ``.push`` member functions are not available).
 You either have to calculate the required size in advance or create a new memory array and copy every element.

+As all variables in Solidity, the elements of newly allocated arrays are always initialized with the :ref:`default value<default-value>`.

 ::